Frosse-code/tag-purple-docs/published-docs/reference/Tag Security.md

 In this way, every tap can be verified as a unique real tap on a known TagPurple tag, registered by you to one of your locations.

 ## Confidence in the data
-### Kic
+### Location
-Assuming confidence in the tags inability to move location, this security gives reasonable confidence that the
+Assuming confidence in the tags inability to move location, this security gives reasonable confidence that the TagPurple tag was really tapped at the registered location.
+###
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwMjEyOTk5NF19
+eyJoaXN0b3J5IjpbLTczMzg0MjQ4XX0=
 -->